Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 • Verify that the real-time fuel efficiency display updates accurately and responds to changes in driving conditions such as downhill/uphill, sudden acceleration, etc.

-Fuel Gauge Accuracy in sudden & Acceleration/Deceleration Variations in fuel sensor reading when accelerating and decelerating the car should not mislead the driver on available fuel in tank.
+Fuel Gauge Accuracy in sudden Acceleration/Deceleration Variations in fuel sensor reading when accelerating and decelerating the car should not mislead the driver on available fuel in the tank.

 Fuel Gauge Response to Refueling/Drain Smooth transition of Fuel indication during refuels and alert on low fuel warning